How can Family Therapy help families - Two therapists in the room

 What Actually Happens When There Are Two Therapists in Family Therapy Sessions?

-In a family therapy session, one therapist speaks directly with the family — asking questions, exploring stories, slowing things down.
+In a family therapy session, one therapist speaks directly with the family — asking questions, exploring stories, and slowing things down.
+The second therapist listens carefully.

-Instead of jumping in with advice or interpretation, the listening therapist shares reflections out loud — gentle observations about what they heard, what stood out, what might be happening beneath the surface.
+Then something powerful happens.
+Instead of jumping in with advice or interpretation, the listening therapist shares reflections out loud — gentle observations about what they heard, what stood out, and what might be happening beneath the surface.

 They might say:

-• “I noticed how much love was underneath that frustration.”
+“I noticed how much love was underneath that frustration.”

-• “I wondered if the anger might be protecting something more vulnerable.”
+“I wondered if the anger might be protecting something more vulnerable.”

-• “I had the sense that everyone is trying very hard — but in different ways.”
+“I had the sense that everyone is trying very hard — but in different ways.”

 And then — this is important — the family responds.
+You are invited to say:

-• What felt true.
+What felt true.

-• What didn’t fit.
+What didn’t fit.

-• What surprised you.
+What surprised you.

-• What you want to say more about.
+What you want to say more about.

 You are not corrected.
 You are not judged.
 You are not analysed.
+You are heard — from more than one perspective.

+Two therapists widen the lens.
 Instead of reinforcing one storyline, they gently introduce alternatives — not as facts, but as possibilities.

 This can:

-And when curiosity enters the room, it changes the dynamics, the line of response and interactions.
+And when curiosity enters the room, it changes the dynamics, the line of response, and interactions.

+Why?
+Because the conversation slows down.
+Because reflections are offered tentatively, not as conclusions.
 Because no one person’s voice dominates the room — not even the therapist’s.

 The presence of a second therapist models something powerful: